mikefidel/lemonade/README.md

 # ndex-lemonade

-[UNDER DEVELOPMENT] Redesign of MorphCX to run as a multi-module Java application supporting both GUI and CLI front ends.
+[UNDER DEVELOPMENT] Redesign of MorphCX as a multi-module Java application supporting both GUI and CLI front ends.

 The development objectives are to: